enzomanuelmangano/eslint-plugin-refined/docs/rules/prefer-box-shadow.md

 # prefer-box-shadow

-Suggests using `boxShadow` instead of individual shadow properties (`shadowColor`, `shadowOffset`, `shadowOpacity`, `shadowRadius`, `elevation`) for better performance and simpler syntax.
-The rule automatically converts shadow properties to the CSS-like `boxShadow` format and removes `elevation` (Android-specific) as `boxShadow` now provides cross-platform shadow support.
+Use `boxShadow` instead of individual shadow properties (`shadowColor`, `shadowOffset`, `shadowOpacity`, `shadowRadius`) for consistency across platforms and simpler syntax.
+The rule automatically converts shadow properties to the CSS-like `boxShadow` format and removes `elevation` (Android-specific).
+Triggers on any shadow property, even without `shadowColor`, and uses `#000` (black) as the default color when missing.

 ## Examples